Amateur Photographer verdict

 For those people who just want a great phone, but aren’t too worried about having a telephoto camera, or AI features, then the Samsung Galaxy A55 is a great option.
 You get a larger 6.6inch screen, a 120Hz refresh rate, good battery life, improved build quality with a metal frame, and uprated Gorilla Glass Victus+.

-Samsung phones are easy to use, as well as giving lots of different photo options.
+Samsung phones are easy to use, and give lots of different photo options.
 It would be nice to have some of the additional AI features thrown in, but for most people this won’t be a massive issue, and if it is, then the S23 range isn’t too much more.
 But if you’re looking for a budget phone, with great photos from the main camera, as well as the ultra-wide, you can’t go wrong with the Samsung Galaxy A55.

 Amateur Photographer Recommended 4 stars